 What to Look for on OTC Drug Labels

-Medication errors — taking the wrong medication or the right medication too often, or in the wrong amount — can be dangerous.
+Medicine errors — taking the wrong medicine or the right medicine too often, or in the wrong amount — can be dangerous.

-According to the FDA, knowing how to make use of over-the-counter (OTC) drug labels can help you protect yourself and your family from harm.
+According to the U.S. Food and Drug Administration (FDA), knowing how to make use of over-the-counter (OTC) drug labels can help you protect yourself and your family from harm.

 Always read the label.
 Even though the print may be very small, all OTC medicine labels have detailed usage and warning information to help you choose and use the products.